 Jonathan Procopio preaches on the story of Ahab’s violent theft of a vineyard whose owner, Naboth, said was “not for sale”.
 Two lessons stand out in the passage: 1.
 The danger of covetouness (Ahab), and 2. the duty of commitment (Naboth).
 Jonathan makes weighty and challenging practical applications from each aspect of the story.
 Readings: 1 Kings 21:1-7, 14-15 (Message preached in Pope Road Gospel hall, Prince Edward Island, Canada, 2016)

-Ian Jackson delivers a stirring and sobering warning about the danger of moral failure in the life of a believer.
+Ian Jackson delivers a warning about the danger of moral failure in the life of a believer.
 If David can fall (1 Kings 15:1-5), as he did “in the matter of Uriah the Hittite”, none of us can afford to be complacent.
-Ian also gives a helpful explanation of Christ’s work as “the advocate” who works for the restoration of erring believers (Message preached in Bicester, Easter 21st April 2014)
+Ian also gives an explanation of Christ’s work as “the advocate” who works for the restoration of erring believers.
+(Message preached 21st April 2014)

 Strictly Necessary Cookies

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.